 |In the late 1800s , Captain Thomas Tomlinson built a luxury resort hotel at Tate Springs.
 The 6,000-acre resort featured a golf course, cottages, stables, and a park.
 The spring’s mineral-rich waters attracted wealthy dignitaries from all over the world including the Fords, Rockefellers, Firestones, Studebakers and Mellons.|

 |The resort prospered until the Great Depression.
 The original hotel was torn down in 1936 and, five years later, the property was sold to Kingswood School.
 Today, a gazebo at the spring stands as a monument to what was once the south’s premier luxury resort.|

 |The establishment of the Tennessee Valley Authority in 1931 brought many changes to the county including the creation of Cherokee of Norris Lakes, but none had a bigger impact on the community than the widespread distribution of affordable electric service.

 During much of the 20th century, “moonshining” was an illegal but lucrative industry and the hills and hollows scattered throughout the county produced many colorful characters (not to mention outlaws).
 Photographs of “revenuers” proudly showing off stills they busted can be found in local newspaper archives.

 The Nance House Arts and Heritage Center in Rutledge is being developed to preserve the county’s long and storied history.

-A county map is being developed.
+A county map is available at several local businesses.

 Marinas, docks, and boat ramps are located throughout the county and provide easy lake access.
 For more information: